bundasmanu/baresip-with-audio/README.md

 **Hint:** I recommend to use this approach, because you will get audio, even if a device is not connected to the `jack`.

-### docker-compose changes
+### Change HOST_PULSE_CONFIG_FOLDER Environment Variable

 The container needs access to the `pulse` sinks, so there is a `bind-mount` to allow access between host <--> container.
-It is therefore necessary to identify on the host where the `.config/pulse` folder is located, and change the `docker-compose` accordingly.
+It is therefore necessary to identify on the host, where the `.config/pulse` folder is located, and change the `HOST_PULSE_CONFIG_FOLDER` (in `.env` file) accordingly.

-For example, if it is in: `/Users/myuser/.config/pulse`, the mount should be:
+For example, if the location on host is: `/Users/myuser/.config/pulse`, the mount should be:
-`/Users/gustavoalmeida/.config/pulse:/home/pulseaudio/.config/pulse`.
+`/Users/myuser/.config/pulse:/home/pulseaudio/.config/pulse`.
-The destination in the container must not be changed, only the host source, i.e. change only: `/Users/gustavoalmeida/.config/pulse`.
+The destination in the container must not be changed, only the host source.

 ## How use new Modules